2-5B-1: STATEMENT OF LEGISLATIVE INTENT; REGULATION:

 A. A person who does not possess or who does not have a reputation for possessing a good moral character.

 B. A person who is under the age of twenty one (21) years.

 C. A person who has been convicted of a crime involving moral turpitude.

-D. A person whom the city council, after due consideration for the protection of the public health, safety, morals, good order and general welfare of the inhabitants of the city, determines is not a suitable person to receive or hold a license.
+D. A person whom the city, after due consideration for the protection of the public health, safety, morals, good order and general welfare of the inhabitants of the city, determines is not a suitable person to receive or hold a license.

 E. A person who is a licensee of either the Nevada state gaming commission or the licensing board of Clark County relative to gaming or the licensee of any incorporated cities in the state relative to gaming.

 F. A person whose license, issued pursuant to the provisions of this article, or those ordinances or statutes of any other agency lawfully engaged in the licensing or regulation of pawnbroker businesses, has been revoked for cause.

 G. A person who, at the time of renewal of any license issued under this article, would not be eligible for such license upon a first application.

 H. A partnership, limited partnership or association, unless all of the members of such partnership, limited partnership or association are qualified to obtain a license.

 I. A corporation, unless it is incorporated in the state of Nevada, or unless it is a foreign corporation which is qualified under Nevada law to transact business in Nevada.